What Repairs Can I Ask the Home Seller to Make?

 Somewhere in the middle, after the appropriate negotiations, is the perfect contract for both parties.

-What repairs do buyers typically ask to get fixed?
+What repairs do home buyers typically ask for?

 Situations that have health, safety, structural, or environmental issues such as mold, bad wiring, cracks in the foundation, or out of date building codes are standard requests of buyers.